Adopting Dogs & Puppies

 If you are renting through a real estate agent, we will ask to see the formal rental agreement stating “dog allowed” from your landlord or real estate agent (or an email if your lease is not up to date).
 If you are renting privately, we ask for a letter from the landlord giving permission for a dog, plus a copy of their rates notice to show proof of ownership.
 If you are a home owner, please bring a copy of your current rates notice to show proof of ownership.
 If you live in a unit or townhouse, we will also ask to see approval from the body corp to own a dog - this applies even if you own your own home.

-This might sound like a lot of paperwork to provide to adopt a dog, but we want to ensure that once a dog is adopted, it is adopted for life and we want to try to reduce the circumstances that may result in a dog having to be returned to us.
+This might sound like a lot of paperwork to provide to adopt a dog, but we want to ensure that once a dog is adopted, it is adopted for life.
+One of the most common reasons for surrendering a pet is that people cant find pet friendly accommodation.
 We thank you for understanding this.

 If you own another dog we will ask you to bring your dog in to do a 'match up' with the dog you are interested in to ensure they get along.
 Also, all the family should meet and greet your potential new pet.